DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-Isabel-del-Castillo/README.md

   5. Proof by contradiction
     - Asuume that the premise is not T (¬premise ≡ T)
     - Based on that, show that the premise will end up in a contradiction.
+  6. Proof by Equivalence (p ↔ q ↔ (p → q) ∧ (q → p)

+## Week 5:
+- Continuation of methods of proof
+- Proof by counterexample
+  - ** Example ** "Every positive integer is the sum of the squares of two integers."
+    - The counterexample given were 3, 6, 7, and 10 since they are not a sum of squares of two integers.
+- Mathematical Induction
+  - Show P(1) or P(0) to be true.
+  - Direct proof
+    - Assume P(k) ≡ T
+    - Show P(k+1) ≡ T